Listed buildings in Natland

-Natland is a civil parish in the South Lakeland District of Cumbria, England.
+Natland is a civil parish in the Westmorland and Furness district of Cumbria, England.
 It contains 14 listed buildings that are recorded in the National Heritage List for England.
 Of these, one is listed at Grade II*, the middle of the three grades, and the others are at Grade II, the lowest grade.
 The parish contains the village of Natland, and is otherwise rural.
 The listed buildings include houses, farmhouses, farm buildings, bridges, a church, a milestone, and a boundary post.